CNanninga/bc-composable-int-nextjs/README.md

 # A BigCommerce / Next.js Proof of Concept

-This rudimentary storefront supports the lab work for BigCommerce Composable Storefronts Intermediate.
+This project supports guided lab exercises to create a basic implementation of a Next.js storefront for BigCommerce.

 ## Prerequisites